CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/variables.md

 ## JSON and XML Values

-The Camunda Spin plugin provides an abstraction for JSON and XML documents that facilitate their processing and manipulation.
+The Operaton Spin plugin provides an abstraction for JSON and XML documents that facilitate their processing and manipulation.
 This is often more convenient than storing such documents as plain `string` variables.
-See the documentation on Camunda SPIN for [storing JSON documents]({{< ref "/user-guide/data-formats/json.md#native-json-variable-value" >}}) and [storing XML documents]({{< ref "/user-guide/data-formats/xml.md#native-xml-variable-value" >}}) for details.
+See the documentation on Operaton SPIN for [storing JSON documents]({{< ref "/user-guide/data-formats/json.md#native-json-variable-value" >}}) and [storing XML documents]({{< ref "/user-guide/data-formats/xml.md#native-xml-variable-value" >}}) for details.

 ## Transient variables